epam/DFP/docs/round.md

 }
 ```

-The cases when the `multiple` can't exactly represent `1 / r`, (e.g. `r = 6`, so `multiple = 0.1666666666666667`)
+The cases, when `multiple` cannot be represented precisely as `1/r`, (e.g. `r = 6`, so `multiple = 0.1666666666666667`)
-must be processed with careful according to the business requirements.
+must be processed with care according to the existing business requirements.

-Obviously, the `roundToReciprocal` method can be enhanced to the case of rounding to the ratio `n / d`,
+The `roundToReciprocal` method can be enhanced for the rounding to the ratio `n/d`,
-where the `n` and `d` are positive integer values.
-But for now there is no business requirement for such function.
+where `n` and `d` are positive integer values.
+There are no business requirements for such function at the moment.

-So, in general for the case, then the `r` value can be calculated and cached,
+As a general rule, when the `r` value can be calculated and cached,
-the `roundToReciprocal` must be called instead of `roundXXX(multiple)`.
-Otherwise, the original function must be called.
+call `roundToReciprocal` instead of `roundXXX(multiple)`.
+Otherwise, call the original function.

 ## Benchmarks

-All the benchmarks where performed on the next platform:
+All the benchmarks are performed on this platform:

 ```
 11th Gen Intel(R) Core(TM) i7-1185G7 @ 3.00GHz